Shantnu-Matharoo/AzQuota_Metrics_Exporter/README.md

 The exporter is designed to be run inside a Docker Container but could also be run outside of one (not recommended).

-Use the following command (substitute the placeholder values) to run the metrics-exporter-for-az-quotas:
+Use the following command (substitute the placeholder values) to run the AzQuota_Metrics_Exporter:

 ```text
 docker run -d -p "8000:8000" \